Battle of the Menin Road Ridge: Tactical developments

 The German 4th Army had defeated British attacks on the black and green (second and third) lines set for 31 July, in the centre and on the Gheluvelt Plateau on the southern flank of the battlefield during the frequent weather interruptions in August.
-These defensive successes had been costly and by mid-August, German satisfaction at their achievements was accompanied by concern at the extent of casualties.
+These defensive successes had been costly and by mid-August, German satisfaction at their achievements was accompanied by concern at the extent of the casualties.
 The rain, constant bombardments and British air attacks had also put great strain on the German defenders between British attacks.
 After 31 July, Gough had ceased attempts to exploit opportunities created by Fifth Army attacks and began a process of tactical revision, which with the better weather in September, inflicted several costly defeats on the Germans.

+The capture of the green line from the southern flank of XIX Corps to the northern flank of XIV Corps, required an advance of 2500–3500 yd.
+An advance of 5000 yd to the red line was not fundamental to the plan and discretion to attempt advances towards it was left with the divisional commanders, based on the extent of local German resistance, in accordance with the manual SS 135 (December 1916), which laid down the means by which divisions would organise attacks.
+Had the German defence collapsed and the red line been reached, the Fifth Army would still have to attack Flandern I-, II- and III- stellungen except for Flandern I Stellung for a mile south of Broodseinde.
+On 10 August, II Corps attacked to reach the black line of 31 July, an advance of 400–900 yd and at the Battle of Langemarck on 16 August, the Fifth Army objective was the green line 1500 yd distant.

 II Corps had been ordered to capture the rest of the black line on 2 August.
 The three corps of the Fifth Army to the north were then to complete the capture of their part of the green line on 4 August, while XIV Corps and the French First Army crossed the Steenbeek on the left flank.
 The unusually wet weather caused the attacks to be postponed until 10 August and 16–18 August, the Battle of Langemarck.
 Some objectives were still occupied by the Germans after operations later in the month.
 Principal responsibility for the offensive was transferred to General Herbert Plumer on 25 August.
 The Second Army boundary was shifted north into the area vacated by II Corps on the Gheluvelt plateau.
 Haig put more emphasis on the southern fringe of the plateau, by giving to the Second Army the bulk of the heavy artillery reinforcements moved from Artois.